jdw2465VEN/vcert/README-CLI-CLOUD.md

 ## Prerequisites

+Review these prerequistes to get started.
+You'll need the following:

-1. The Venafi Cloud REST API is accessible at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html) from the system where VCert will be executed.
+1. Verify that the Venafi Cloud REST API at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html) is accessible from the system where VCert will be run.
 2. You have successfully registered for a Venafi Cloud account, have been granted at least the OutagePREDICT "Resource Owner" role, and know your API key.
 3. A CA Account and Issuing Template exist and have been configured with: